anthonycorletti/python-grpc-template/README.md

 # python-grpc-boilerplate

-A simple boilerplate for a containerized, grpc, async client-server system.
+A simple boilerplate for a containerized, grpc, client-server system.

 See the [docs](./docs) folder for all documentation.